Event Stream¶

 WebSocket stream for changes¶

-The WebSocket stream is available on /v1/event-stream/
+The WebSocket stream is available on /v1/event-stream/ and works as follows:

 The server sends a

-message with info on the status of the local database.The client sends a subscribe message.
+stream_statusmessage with info on the status of the local database.The client sends a subscribe message.

 The server streams messages of type